 Looking at all the different debts you owe versus what you make in terms of income can be an eye-opening experience.
 Some people go through life not paying attention to the big picture of their debt and income until something happens that forces them to do it.
 When the reality of the picture sinks in, it can cause a wave of panic, often followed by despair at what might feel like a hopeless situation.
 This is when filing for bankruptcy might be your best option to reduce your debts and work towards a brighter financial future.
-This article describes 10 different signs to help you realize when it’s time to file bankruptcy.
+This article describes 10 different signs to help you realize when it may be time to file bankruptcy.

 1. Struggling to Pay the Basics